CBEP-SoCB-Details/Portland-SLR/Analysis/SLR_Recent_Trends.md

 term trend or not.

-We explore several concepts of what might constitute a significant difference is this setting.
+We explore several concepts of what might constitute a significant difference in this setting.
 We focus on examining the most recent 20 years, then explore other time scales.

 1. An ANCOVA-like model in which we can fit different slopes and